ACROSS

 “Right.”

 Noah departed, heading back into the forest.
 He had to gather firewood from specific trees, hardwoods such as birch, oak, and maple.
 He moved cautiously, hearing movement all around him.
-Noah spent the morning hours hauling wood, moving back and forth between the forest and the campsite.
+Noah spent the early hours hauling wood, moving back and forth between the forest and the campsite.
 By the time he was finished, the clay packed onto the sides of the pit had hardened and could retain water.
 He now had a functioning basin.

 Noah handed tin the metal skillet.
 “Here, use this to shovel as much charcoal and ash out of the basin as you can, then fill it with water.
 Rain water would be best, but river water will have to do.”